 Can I get life insurance if I move abroad permanently?

 Yes, but the cover you get may depend on where you end up moving to and the reasons for doing so.
 If you would prefer to have life insurance with a UK provider then, ideally, you should try and get your life insurance sorted as soon as you can.
-Most life insurance providers will be able to offer life insurance, so long as you are not moving within three months and so long as there are no specific risks with the country you are moving to.
+Most life insurance providers will be able to offer life insurance cover, so long as you are not moving overseas within three months and so long as you are not moving to country that is deemed high risk by the insurer.

 If your move is likely to happen within the next 3 months, then it becomes a little more tricky, but that doesn't mean to say you won't be able to get cover.
 You should try speaking to an independent life insurance specialist such as LifeSearch, as they will be able to talk to every insurance company on your behalf, giving you the best chance of getting some life insurance in place before you move.
 We explain more about LifeSearch* and how they can help below, including how you can qualify for up to £100 cashback.